vipulpandey7860/luke-mayer-website-redesigned/readme.md

 ## Project Status

 This project was created as a demonstration of HTML, CSS, and JavaScript skills, and is therefore not a live implementation of the website.
 It is intended solely as a portfolio piece and to showcase front-end development abilities.

-## Installation

-1. Clone the repository: `git clone https://github.com/i-vipulpandey/GetTala-website-redesigned.git`
-2. Navigate to the project directory: `cd luke-mayer-website-redesigned`
-3. Open the `index.html` file in your browser.

 ## Contributing